Cardinals Spring Training

 All ticket windows, including Will Call, are located adjacent to the main entrance gate behind home plate.

 The bullpens are located in foul territory.
-The Cardinals' is in front of the berm down the right field line, the Marlins' in front of the bleachers down the left field line.
+The Cardinals' is in front of the tabletop club terrace down the right field line, the Marlins' in front of the bleachers down the left field line.

 The playing field has an abnormally large amount of foul territory to accommodate the area where pitchers warm up.

 The stadium has a pair of scoreboards that are on opposite sides of the batter's eye in center field.
 The one with a video screen is to the left, the traditional line score version is to the right.
-For 2012, the video board was upgraded to display real-time spring training stats for each hitter and pitcher.
+The video board displays real-time spring training stats for each hitter and pitcher.

 The Official Team Store behind home plate carries Cardinals and Marlins merchandise.
 Located next to Gate B, it's the stadium's only souvenir shop although there are temporary stands set up on the concourse that do sell a small selection of stuff (mostly t-shirts and trinkets).